 This index fund has been set up so that you can have confidence in receiving future divined payouts.

-For a while, I through dividend investing would be a great idea to generate passive income.
-Now- I have realised that either a company pays a dividend, or the company invests the money back into itself increasing its share value.
-Either way- if you need to generate passive income you an rely on dividends or sell a few shares.
+For a while, I thought dividend investing would be a great idea to generate passive income.
+Now- I realised that either a company pays a dividend or the company invests the money back into itself, increasing its share value.
+Either way- if you need to generate passive income, you an rely on dividends or sell a few shares.

 I couldn’t find much more information about this fund yet- so we will have to wait until they are launched to get more information.

 The NZ 20 index fund is designed to track the S&P/NZX 20 and invests in the largest 20 listed companies in NZ.
 They are collectively worth over $100 billion.

 The companies are well known in New Zealand, including Fisher and Paykel, A2 Milk, Spark, Auckland Airport, Meridian Energy, Ryman Health, Contact Energy, Mainfreigth, Chorus, Infratil, Fletcher Building, Mercury Energy, Port of Tauranga, Several property groups, Sky City, and Z Energy.

 The fund is diversified over different sectors, including energy proprietors, transport, property, telecommunication, healthcare, building, and exports.
 The fund is actually quite close to the NZX50 since the top 10 companies in the NZX50 make up about 52% of the entire NZX50.